lisa-lumos/Snowflake/06-data-loading.md

 # 6. Data loading
 ## Overview
-The location of data files in cloud storage called a stage.
-A named external stage is a database object that lives in a schema.
+A stage: the location of data files in cloud storage.
+A named external stage lives in a schema.

 Snowflake supports 3 types of internal stages:
 - User: belong to a single user, cannot be dropped, do not support file format options because it may need to handle any file format.
 User need insert privilege on target table. `@~`
 - Table: belong to a table, cannot be dropped.
 Do not support transform while loading.
 Only table owner can use it. `@%table_name`
 - Named:  a db object lives inside a schema.
 Most flexible.
 Privileges can be granted/revoked, ownership can be transferred. `@stage_name`

-You can do bulk loading and continuous loading from any sort of stages to tables.
-You can directly load from S3 bucket without using an external stage.
+`You can do bulk loading, and continuous loading, from any sort of stages to tables.` `You can directly load from S3 bucket without using an external stage.`

 Bulk loading uses user-provided virtual warehouses, specified in the COPY statement.